 St Mary Magdalene Loders is one of eight churches spread over the four parishes which make up the

-United Benefice of Askerswell, Loders, Powerstock and Symondsbury in south-west Dorset.
+Benefice of Eggardon and Colmers in south-west Dorset.

 To see a calendar of all Sunday Services across the United Benefice, click on one of the links below:-